14 out of 15 people found this review helpfulwrite a review of this game

 read more reviews for this game

-Perhaps the most important improvement over the original "Fallout" is the party management.
-No more stupid partners who will run away just when you need them desperately, or who will go fight some critters in the corner of the map while you are struggling surrounded by tough deathclaws.
-You have now the combat management menu available, accessing which will grant you the possibility of telling your friends exactly what you want them to do.
+One of the most important improvements over the original is party management.
+No more stupid companions who will go fight some critters in the corner of the map while you are being demolished by tough deathclaws.
+You now have a combat management menu available, accessing which allows you to tell your friends exactly what you want them to do.
 They will attack, according to your instructions, either the toughest enemy, or the one who is currently attacking you, or any enemy of their own choice.
 They will finally be able to wear the armor you give them.
 They will use any drugs if you tell them so, or will fight until the bitter end without healing themselves even once.
-Of course, the interface is somewhat uncomfortable (a much better and simpler way of party management is presented in Arcanum, a game that can be described as "Lord of the Rings meets Fallout" - by the way, get this game if you enjoyed this one!), but it is still significantly better than the poor party management possibilities of the first "Fallout".

 The interface is still a bit wonky when dealing with your companions, but at least you gain some of the much-needed control.
 Also, party members are noticeably more interesting than the somewhat bleak figures of the first Fallout: there is more dialogue and much more insight into their personalities, which also leads to different reactions to your deeds and less erratic behavior.

 The BadThe problem with sequels to great games is that no matter what the sequel tries to do it cannot change too much, for fear of damaging the delicate balance of components responsible for said greatness.
 They can mostly only go for quantity - expanding the game world, adding characters, items, etc. Thus, even the best sequels will always be accused of either copying too much or, conversely, adding unwanted content.